Nature Notes

 Wineberries: A Tasty Opportunity To Take Action

 Wineberry (Rubus phoenicolasius) Have you ever been out on a midsummer night stroll and spotted a red fruit growing on a prickly bramble?
-With the fruit itself made up of a cluster of small red berries, your instinct might lead you to believe that it is raspberry.
-However, upon closer inspection, you notice that the plant’s […]
+With the fruit itself made up of a cluster of small red berries, your instinct might lead you to believe that it is a raspberry.
+However, upon closer inspection, you notice that the […]

 Read More…